Hi all, and welcome to my Blog. My name is Vikki, and I’m a Transgender Female living and working in the UK.

 So!
 Fella’s!
 You think like a woman sometimes, I’m not going to let you deny it – I know because if you pan the base thinking above out, across the course of human development and life; you’ll realise anything can happen – And it usually does.
 There isn’t anything wrong with trying on that dress when your wife asks you to because she wants to see what you look like in it.
 It’s humour, it doesn’t make you Gay or Trans.
 But I still never thought I was anything other than a cisgender male, never entered my head.
 I admit, I did have problems in thinking I might have been Homosexual sometimes, but I could always put those to bed – come on, the guys were buff!
 Lol.

 Of my younger sisters, the very youngest was adopted out and grew up in a very different way to us.
 She’s turned out to be a lovely person and we’re back in touch with her.
 She has her own family, her own life but we’re here if she ever needs us and we keep in touch.
-The final menber of my close family is my younger sister.
+Another member of my close family is my younger sister.
 She was brought up with us, has turned out very well and is very happy.
-She’s a pain the butt sometimes but aren’t we all to our siblings (Love you too sis <3) xx
+She is married, to her first love, and has two wonderful children with him.
+She’s a pain the butt sometimes but aren’t we all to our siblings (Love you too sis <3) …

 So my mission is this.
 Write what I feel about what is happening to me.
 Write it all down, get it out and let the world know what’s happening – Tell people how you feel, using the tools that I have at my disposal.
 Maybe, just maybe, someone else can take some comfort in knowing they’re not alone out there.
 That my story strikes a chord somewhere and prevents someone else from losing 40-plus years living their life as if they were someone else.

-I think it’s going to be a good thing to do this and I’m enjoying it so far – I mean, damn, I started in January and I’m only fleshing this part out now!
-(September, because I’ve been that busy, lol).
-Anyway, my friends say they like it, and they enjoy reading it, and I hope you will like it and enjoy it too.
+I think it’s going to be a good thing to do this and I’m enjoying it so far – I mean, damn, I started in January 2018 and I’m only fleshing this part out now!
+(Feb 2020 – I’ve been that busy, lol).
+Anyway, my friends say they like it, and they enjoy reading it, and I hope you will like it and enjoy reading it too.
 Maybe I’ll write a book once there’s enough of it down?
+Who knows…